pete-kufahl/java-tutorial/advanced/README.md

 # advanced
-advanced java features, following the Pluralsight course *Java SE Advanced Language Features* and using Java 23
+advanced java features, following the pluralsight course *Java SE Advanced Language Features* and using Java 23

 ## records
 Demonstrations of record classes, sealed classes and pattern-matching